KitsapCreator/pihole-blocklists/README.md

 ## Start Using
 All lists are accessible using `blocklists.kitsapcreator.com/<blocklist-name-here>.txt`, or `blocklists.kitsapcreator.com/social/<blocklist-name-here>.txt` for social network blocklists.
 Basically, just put the path for the list you want after `blocklists.kitsapcreator.com`.

 This domain uses the Cloudflare CDN (Content Delivery Network) for accelerated delivery around the world, so you shouldn't experience much delay in pulling updates from these lists.
-Also, feel free to ping them and pull updates as often as you wish; the more the merrier.
+Also, feel free to ping and pull updates as often as you wish; the more the merrier.
 ## Contribute
+1. Start by searching lists for the domains you wish to propose additions to avoid duplicates.
+2. Fork the repo, make your changes, then create a pull request so changes can be discussed.
+* Use these same steps can be used when proposing subtractions.
+* Use the Issues tab to report false positives and other problems.
+* Before creating an issue, look to see if your problem has already been raised by someone else to prevent duplicate issues.
+## Tips and Tricks
+*